 6922 W. Becher St., West Allis, (414) 545-8738

 Come to this neighborhood tavern for a classic Milwaukee fish fry, prepared by Randy himself.
 Serving all-you-can-eat fish, including potato salad or fries, coleslaw and rye bread.

 Entering its fourth decade of service, Saz's is known almost as well for its fish fry as for the ribs.
 Choose from cod or perch (baked or fried) with onion rings, coleslaw and rye bread.
 Fantastic.

 Sloppy Joe's Saloon and Spoon is a friendly neighborhood pub and grill that specializes in barbecue dishes from its top-notch smoker.
 The Friday fish fry includes all-you-can-eat beer battered haddock for $10.99.

 6204 W. North Ave., Wauwatosa, (414) 258-5610

 Ted's has been a Tosa staple since 1942.
-Also known for their daily breakfast and ice cream, they offer a basic fish fry of cod or pike, with potato pancakes, coleslaw and rye bread on the side.
+Also known for its daily breakfast and ice cream, it offers a basic fish fry of cod or pike, with potato pancakes, coleslaw and rye bread on the side.

 700 W Lexington Blvd., (414) 316-9583